eluv-io/elv-live-js/doc/media_wallet/media_wallet_collections.md

 Create specific views for properties like sports leagues, tournaments, live performance events (which may be multi-day 'festivals') as well as live and on-demand media apps (netflix, fox sports, ...).
   - these apps require 'season' views, 'stage' views, 'TV series', ...

-Each view needs UI elements (hero, trailers, ...) and 'carousels' which are either fixed or dependent on the view (for example "Live Now" carousel will be secific to the tournament stage).
+Each view needs UI elements (hero, trailers, ...) and 'carousels' which are either fixed or dependent on the view (for example "Live Now" carousel will be specific to the tournament stage).

 ![alt text](media_wallet_collections.png)